 The section you choose will also affect your design budget for your home.
 If you have a straightforward building site and are wanting a reasonably standard type home, then you may be able to find an existing home plan that your building company is able to modify slightly for you.

-If you have a challenging site or are wanting to engage an architect to come up with a statement home, you will need to allow a lot more in your budget for both your plans and your build.
+If you have a challenging site or are wanting to engage an architect to come up with a statement home, you will need to allow significantly more in your budget for both your plans and your new home build.

 The most important thing at this point is to make sure that you get a detailed price which spells out exactly what is included and what is not.
 Take the price away and look over it carefully and make notes of anything you are not sure about.
 Be prepared to ask lots of questions at this point.
 For example, does the quote include hardware such as door handles and fixtures like towel rails?
 Do you have a choice of bathroom fittings or window styles?
 Will you need to pay extra for certain materials if the price goes up in the meantime?